 Under current asylum office procedures, officers take notes while conducting the asylum interview.
 After the conclusion of the interview, the officer writes up their notes as well as a draft decision, and a supervising asylum officer must review the notes and the decision.
 Under the proposed rule, asylum interviews conducted after a CFI referral, will be recorded and, if the decision is reviewed by the immigration court, the government must create a transcript of the proceedings.
-It appears from the preamble to the proposed rule that USCIS intends to continue having supervisors review decisions.
-It is unclear, however, how a supervisor could review the record, other than listening to the full, multi-hour digital recording, until a transcript is created prior to supervisor review.
-In the context of appeals to the BIA, it generally takes at least several weeks to generate a hearing transcript.
-The proposed rule does not explain whether supervisors would no longer review the decisions under this new procedure, or whether the asylum office would have asylum seekers wait substantially longer periods of time to receive a decision (allowing for the supervisor to review the decision after a transcript is available), or whether the asylum officer would have to take notes during the interview even though the interview is being recorded.
+It appears from the preamble to the proposed rule that USCIS intends to continue having supervisors review decisions.84 It is unclear, however, how a supervisor could review the record, other than listening to the full, multi-hour digital recording, until a transcript is created prior to supervisor review.
+In the context of appeals to the BIA, it generally takes at least several weeks to generate a hearing transcript.85 The proposed rule does not explain whether supervisors would no longer review the decisions under this new procedure, or whether the asylum office would have asylum seekers wait substantially longer periods of time to receive a decision (allowing for the supervisor to review the decision after a transcript is available), or whether the asylum officer would have to take notes during the interview even though the interview is being recorded.
 The agencies should clarify these issues which will substantially affect the due process rights of the asylum seeker as well as the purported efficiency considerations of the rule.

-&lt;sup>82 See proposed 8 CFR § 208.9(b).
+82 See proposed 8 CFR § 208.9(b).

-&lt;sup>83 86 Fed.
+^{83 86} Fed.
 Reg.
 46907. ("The aim of this rule is to begin replacing the current system, within the confines of the law, with a better and more efficient one that will adjudicate protection claims fairly and expeditiously.")

-&lt;sup>84 See 86 Fed.
+84 See 86 Fed.
 Reg.
 46932 (stating the need to hire "higher graded field adjudicators and supervisors to implement the provisions of this proposed rule").
-Anecdotally, BIA appeals records are sometimes available within a few weeks for detained cases.
-Non-detained

-&lt;sup>85 Anecdotally, BIA appeals records are sometimes available within a few weeks for detained cases.
+85 Anecdotally, BIA appeals records are sometimes available within a few weeks for detained cases.
 Non-detained cases take considerably longer, often close to two years.